jjvanderheijden/terraform-provider-esxi/README.md

     * key - Required - Key of the property
     * value - Required - Value of the property
   * ovf_properties_timer - Optional - Length of time to wait for ovf_properties to process.
 Default 90s.
+  * firmware - Optional - Firmware used to boot the virtual machine. - Default 'bios'.
+Available bios, efi.

 * resource "esxi_vswitch"